Siphosenkosi33/Portfolio-of-Evidence-/README.md

 ### Additional Reflection
 This experience highlighted the importance of preparation and self-review in interview success.
 It has better equipped me to handle actual interviews with poise and professionalism.

+# Professional Networking

+## Evidence
+This folder contains screenshots demonstrating my proactive engagement with professional networking activities relevant to my IT career development:
+- A screenshot of my LinkedIn profile, which showcases my professional summary, skills, and connections.
+This reflects my effort to build an online professional presence and connect with industry peers.
+- A screenshot of a ticket from a Kotlin event I attended.
+This shows my commitment to continuous learning and participation in relevant industry events, which helps expand my network and knowledge.

+These artefacts highlight my active approach to professional networking, both online and through in-person events, supporting my career growth aspirations.

+## Reflection (STAR Method)

+### Situation
+As part of my career preparation, I recognized the importance of professional networking in IT.

+### Task
+I aimed to create a strong professional online profile and actively participate in industry events to broaden my network.

+### Action
+I developed a LinkedIn profile aligned with my skills and career goals and attended a Kotlin programming event to connect with like-minded professionals.

+### Result
+These activities improved my professional visibility, expanded my contact network, and enhanced my industry knowledge, preparing me better for internship and job opportunities.

+### Additional Reflection
+Engaging in both online and offline networking has reinforced my understanding of the IT community’s collaborative nature and the value of continuous professional development.